 Applicants selected for awards must agree to comply with additional legal, administrative, and national policy requirements.
 OVW strongly encourages applicants to review the information pertaining to these additional requirements prior to submitting an application.
-This information can be found in the section of the Application Companion Guide entitled "Requirements for All OVW Applicants and Recipients."
+This information can be

 Terms and conditions for OVW awards are available on the OVW website.
 These terms are subject to change prior to the issuance of the awards.